 Words That Burn

 Cheltenham Festivals has supported Amnesty International in the development of Words That Burn, a national human rights poetry project.
-As a partner and regional associate for the programme, we are currently working with Gloucestershire schools.
-A selection of poetry written by the students will be showcased at the Young Writers Showcase at The Cheltenham Literature Festival in October 2019.
+As a partner and regional associate for the programme, we worked with eight Gloucestershire schools in 2019.
+A selection of poetry written by the students was showcased at the Young Writers Showcase at The Times and The Sunday Times Cheltenham Literature Festival in October 2019.

 It is important because it gives us an idea of the world’s problems and how young voices can be heard all around the world.
 It doesn’t matter what religion or race you are or what language you speak, everyone has a voice that should be heard.

 Throughout the ten sessions, students respond to a variety of poems by contemporary poets as well as poems from the literary canon, engaging with the literature as well as the human rights related issues they explore.